PG 1612+261: Description

 PG 1612+261 is a radio-quiet quasar with a redshift of (z) 0.131.
-It has a supermassive black hole mass of 2.3±0.6×10^8 M_{ʘ} and a star formation rate of 1.30±0.03 M_{ʘ} yr^{–1}.
+It has a supermassive black hole mass of 2.3±0.6×10^8 M_{☉} and a star formation rate of 1.30±0.03 M_{☉} yr^{–1}.
 Its host galaxy is undisturbed based on H band imaging, with a bright central nucleus.
 Further evidence also showed it has either a normal or slightly reddened appearance.

 The spectrum of PG 1612+261 shows evidence of a helium broad emission feature.
 The source of the object is described having a steep radio spectrum between 5 and 8.5 GHz frequencies.
 It is also known to show radio outflows but no traces of broadline region wind.

 The radio structure of PG 1612+261 can be described as a triple structure that is being aligned in all directions with a compact faint source having a flux density of 0.17 mJy.
 There is also presence of diffused radio emission with an extension of 3 kiloparsecs.
 When revealed by a 8.4 GHz mapping by Very Large Array (VLA), the nuclear component is fully resolved into a double source with a one-sided jet found heading towards southwest.
 Radio imaging by Very Long Baseline Array (VLBA) at 1.4 GHz found it is found elongated by east to west direction while a 1.6 GHz radio image shows there are two components instead, with the western component having a spectral index of $\alpha^{4.9}_{1.6}$ = -0.28±0.03.

 An emission narrow-line region is found surrounding PG 1612+261.
 Based on studies, the region is found dominated by large scale rotation motion.
 There is a doubly ionized oxygen line profile located close to the nucleus of PG 1612+261 with a line width of 424±24 km s^{–1}.
 The radial velocity offset of the line is estimated to be -220±20 km s^{–1}.